etienne-martin/WebCrypto.swift/README.md

 # WebCrypto.swift

-A small collection of cryptographic functions based on the javascript WebCrypto API.
+A small collection of cryptographic functions based on the JavaScript WebCrypto API.
 Allows you to share the same crypto between a native iOS/OSX application and a web application.

 ### The story

-The original [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift) library was developed in 2015 as I needed a way to share the same cryptography between a swift application and a web app.
-My goal was achieved by using the same javascript [CryptoJS library](https://github.com/brix/crypto-js) in both environments.
+The original [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift) library was developed in 2015 as I needed a way to share the same cryptography between a Swift application and a web app.
+My goal was achieved by using the same JavaScript [CryptoJS library](https://github.com/brix/crypto-js) in both environments.
 CryptoJS is no longer maintained and  suffers severe performance limitations over the new [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

 This project leverages the power of the WebCrypto API while keeping backwards compatiblity with CryptoJS.swift.
 All methods are asynchronous and run on a separate thread.